UNCG-Github/Github/README.md

 Two Factor Authentication (2FA) is required for Github @ UNCG accounts.
 Information on [configuring your account for 2FA is available here](https://docs.github.com/en/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa).

+#### Collaboration outside UNCG

+Organization, project, and repository owners can collaborate with people outside UNCG, using the "[Outside Collaborator](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/adding-outside-collaborators-to-repositories-in-your-organization)" feature of Github.
+[Outside Collaborators](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/adding-outside-collaborators-to-repositories-in-your-organization) will be required to have Github [2FA enabled](https://docs.github.com/en/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa) on their account, but will not need to login using an iSpartan username/password.

+#### Git software
 You can interact with github within a web browser, or via another machine with Git software installed.
 If Git is not already installed, download it from one of the following locations, depending on your operating system:
  - [Windows](https://git-scm.com/download/win)
  - [Mac](https://git-scm.com/download/mac)